tusharrjadhav/offline-llm-android/README.md

 This app is designed for GGUF quantized models to run on mobile CPU/RAM budgets.

+Important implementation detail:

+- Quantization is **not** sent as a separate runtime parameter to `llama.cpp`.
+- The selected quant is represented by the selected GGUF file itself (example: `...Q4_K_M.gguf`, `...Q8_0.gguf`).
+- `llama.cpp` reads quantization from GGUF metadata during model load.

 Current quantization handling:

 - Default quant preference: `Q4_K_M`